Nothing protects you from infection better than maintaining a considerable distance between you and an infectious organism.

 Vitamin A is available in low-cost liquid formulations that can be easily administered to infants and young children.

-Seek a high quality vitamin C supplement, preferably a balanced formula based on the acerola fruit.
+Seek a high quality Vitamin C, preferably a balanced formula based on the acerola fruit.
 Acerola is rich in vitamin C, and also contains vitamin A, thiamine, riboflavin, and niacin.

 The cost of vitamin D is about a penny for 1000 IU, so this treatment costs less than a dollar.